tektoncd/dashboard/DEVELOPMENT.md

 While iterating on the project, you may need to:

 1. Docker build and push your image of the dashboard
-1. Update your `install` yaml to refer to your image location
-1. Run the Go tests, for example with: `docker build -f Dockerfile_test .`
+1. Run the Go tests with: `docker build -f Dockerfile_test .`
+1. Replace the `image` reference in the yaml located in the `install` folder to reference your built and pushed image's location
+1. Install the dashboard
+1. Interact with the created Kubernetes service - we've had success using Postman on Mac and data provided must be JSON

 Tekton Dashboard does not involve any custom resource definitions, we only interact with them.